biikashsubedi/python-interactive-dectionary/README.md

 # python-interactive-dectionary
-A english dictionary created using python.
+A english dictionary created using python. which have suggestion feature with shortcut.